How to Make a Press Kit in 8 Steps (+ Template & Examples)

 To customize your press kit to your branding and access a library with thousands of stock images, use Canva.

-Here are some of the best ways to create a media kit:
+Here are some of the best places to create your own press kit template.

-- Creative Market: Buy professionally designed templates for a one-time fee of about $50 to $75 each.
+- Creative Market: Similar to Envato Elements, you can buy professionally designed templates on Creative Market for a one-time fee of about $50 to $75 each.

-With your template as a guide, the next step is to add your company’s information.
-This will essentially be the focal content of your press kit and will include all the vital information about your company, including your contact information, business facts, business story, products and services, and more.
-Open the drop-downs below to learn how to customize your template with your company’s information:
+With your template as a guide, the next step in learning how to make a press pack or press kit is to add your company’s information.
+Your company information is the focal point of your entire press kit and should include all the vital details of your business you want the public to know.
+This includes your contact information, address, business facts, business story, products and services, and more.

-The most important feature of your press or media kit is your contact information.
+One of the most important features of your press kit is your contact information.
 Journalists writing a story or covering your business may want to contact you to gather more information.
-Include the name of your marketing manager or the primary contact person for media inquiries, your website, email address, location, and telephone number to make it easy for journalists to get in touch.
+Include the name of your primary media contact, your website, email address, location, and telephone number to make it easy for journalists to get in touch.

 Your business story is a brief description of your business’ history, mission, and main products or services.
-It’s often referred to as the “company overview,” and is usually placed at the top of the front page of your document.
+It’s also known as the “company overview,” and is usually placed at the top of the front page of your document.
 Draft a 50- to 150-word description reflecting your business’ most essential information the public should know.

 For example, if your main objective is to promote the opening of your business, you should include your founding date, locations, and target market.
 Broadly describe the products and services you offer, and provide any important information about when you’re open and any special promotions you’ll have to celebrate your new business.